-Sophie Crawford-Brown’s research centers on the art and archaeology of Republican and Early Imperial Italy, using material culture as a lens for addressing broader historical problems such as colonization processes, cross-cultural interaction, and the transition from Republic to Empire.
-Her current book project (under contract with Cambridge University Press) examines temple architecture and sacred landscapes in central Italy between the 3rd century BCE and 1st century CE.
-Focusing on the brightly painted architectural terracottas that dominated Italic temple decoration before the discovery of the Carrara marble quarries, it asks what these objects can tell us about interactions between colonists and indigenous populations, and how they were used to promote communal identity in the face of Roman military expansion.
+Sophie Crawford-Brown’s research centers on Roman and early Italic art and archaeology, using material culture as a lens for addressing broader historical problems such as colonization processes, cross-cultural interaction, and the transition from Republic to Empire.
+Her first book, Religious Architecture and Roman Expansion: Temples, Terracottas, and the Shaping of Identity, 3rd-1st c.
+BCE (Cambridge University Press, 2025), focuses on the brightly painted architectural terracottas that dominated Italic temple decoration before the reign of Augustus, asking what these terracottas can tell us about interactions between colonists and indigenous populations, and how they were used to promote communal identity in the face of Roman military expansion.
+Her current book project explores plant and landscape imagery produced in a range of media during the first centuries BCE and CE.
+Taking an ecocritical perspective, the study situates these images within the broader story of human attitudes towards the natural world and our place within it.

-Dr. Crawford-Brown has excavated at a range of archaeological sites in Cyprus and Italy, and has worked on museum projects at the Metropolitan Museum of Art and the University of Pennsylvania Museum of Archaeology and Anthropology.
-She is the recipient of the Archaeological Institute of America’s John R. Coleman Fellowship, and was a teaching fellow at the University of Tübingen’s Institut für Klassische Archäologie in 2016.
-Dr. Crawford-Brown received the Irene Rosenzweig/Lily Auchincloss/Samuel H. Kress Foundation Rome Prize for 2016-2018, and lived in Rome for three years before coming to Rice in 2020.
+Dr. Crawford-Brown has excavated at archaeological sites in Cyprus and Italy, and has worked on museum projects at the Metropolitan Museum of Art and the University of Pennsylvania Museum of Archaeology and Anthropology.
+She is the recipient of the Archaeological Institute of America’s John R. Coleman Fellowship and was a teaching fellow at the University of Tübingen’s Institut für Klassische Archäologie.
+She received the Irene Rosenzweig/Lily Auchincloss/Samuel H. Kress Foundation Rome Prize for 2016-2018, and lived in Rome for three years before coming to Rice in 2020.

 "Ecocriticism on the Wall: Roman Landscapes at the San Antonio Museum of Art.”
 (Museum Review) American Journal of Archaeology 128.1, 133-143, 2024.